open-rmf/rmf_gym/rmf_gym_worlds/README.md

 # The base world
 The `Base` world is a template world `10m X 20m` meant to standardize the dimensions of all testing scenarios.
 The motivation is that these test worlds can be used to support hardware testing.
-By observing the simulation test behavior, we can replace simulation robots with real robots and fleet adapters.
+We can modify the base world template and even add hardware in the loop.

 By standardizing the physical space for each test world, it is easier to determine and arrange for hardware tests.